The Supreme Court comprises the High Court and the Court of Appeal. The

 cases involving the death penalty must be heard in the Supreme Court.

-An application has to be filed with the High Court in the following manner:
+An application has to be filed with the General Division of the High

 Obtain the relevant forms for:

 (a) the Debtor’s Bankruptcy Application;